Lumbardh Dellova: Under-21

 On 11 November 2019, Dellova received a call-up from Kosovo U21 for the 2021 UEFA European Under-21 Championship qualification match against Austria U21, and made his debut after coming on as a substitute at 66th minute in place of Leonat Vitija.

 Senior

 On 31 May 2021, Dellova received a call-up from Kosovo for the friendly matches against Guinea and Gambia, but a day later the Football Federation of Kosovo confirmed that he and his three Prishtina teammates who were called up for these matches will not be part of the national team following the club's request to release them from the squad in order to be as fresh as possible for the 2021–22 UEFA Champions League preliminary round matches.
-His debut with Kosovo came on 24 March 2022 in a friendly match against Burkina Faso after coming on as a substitute at 72nd minute in place of Mërgim Vojvoda.
+His debut with Kosovo came on 24 March 2022 in a friendly match against Burkina Faso after coming on as a substitute in the 72nd minute in place of Mërgim Vojvoda.